nozzlegear/Riddlevox/README.md

     title: "Sign up for our mailing list!",
     message: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.",
     buttonText: "Sign up!",
-    thankYouMessage: "Thank you!
+    defaultThankYouMessage: "Thank you!
 Your subscription to our mailing list has been confirmed.",
     backgroundColor: "#34495e",
     // Whether Riddlevox should inject its own CSS style tag onto the page.
     // Default value: false